pmjones/ext-request/README.md

 #### Protocol Version

-- `setVersion(string $version) : SapiResponseInterface`: Sets the protocol version for the response (typically '1.0' or '1.1').
+- `setVersion(?string $version) : SapiResponseInterface`: Sets the protocol
+  version for the response (typically '1.0', '1.1', or '2').

 - `getVersion() : ?string`: Returns the protocol version for the response.

 #### Status Code

-- `setCode(int $code) : SapiResponseInterface`: Sets the status code for the response; a buffered equivalent of `http_response_code($code)`.
+- `setCode(?int $code) : SapiResponseInterface`: Sets the status code for the response; a buffered equivalent of `http_response_code($code)`.

 - `getCode() : ?int`: Gets the status code for the response.